Kodular/Documentation/docs/components/google/youtube-player.md

 |:----:|:-------:|
 |boolean|False|

-If you want to play live videos you must setup the UI accordingly, by calling this method.
-If enabled, the user can not select a second on the video progress bar.
+_If you want to play live videos you must setup the UI accordingly, by calling this method.
+If enabled, the user can not select a second on the video progress bar._

 ### Start Second

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Youtube Player', 'Start Second')]]